CBD Carrier Oil: What’s the Best One?

 You’re likely familiar with olive oil and its thicker consistency, mild aroma, and light but distinctive fruity taste.
 Olive oil is particularly ideal for use in CBD oils that will be used in edible products.
 Olive oil is commonly used in cooking, so CBD oils made from olive oil will produce a familiar taste that makes them ideal for use in cooking and baking.

 Olive oil is largely made up of a monounsaturated fat called oleic acid, which is a larger fat molecule.
 Because of its molecular size, it requires more processing, which could limit how much CBD your body can absorb.
-One of the upsides of oleic acid, though, is its ability to act as an anti-inflammatory (2).

 Olive oil may also be able to improve the bioavailability of CBD oil as a topical product.
 Topical CBD products tend to have a lower bioavailability by virtue of how difficult it is for hydrophobic cannabinoids to cross the high water content of the skin barrier and reach the bloodstream.